bespoken/virtual-device-sdk/docs/VDTS_Setup.md

-# Setting up Virtual Device Test Scripts
+# Setting up Virtual Device
 ## Background
-We need a Virtual Device in order to run your skill test scripts.
+We need a Virtual Device in order to test your Alexa skills, for example by running test scripts.
 What is a Virtual Device (VD)? it is like an Amazon Echo but made with code.

 We'll create a complimentary VD for your, the only thing we need you to do is to allow this VD to access your Amazon Skills.
 This is done through the creation of an authorization token.

-The authorization token represents the permission you give to the VD to execute the test scripts on your skills.
+The authorization token represents the permission you give to the VD to execute the tests on your skills.

 ## Getting an authorization token
 1. The way to get a token is through [Bespoken Dashboard](https://apps.bespoken.io/dashboard).
 Sign up for free or login; you will see a screen like this: